Skip to content

 Rotating image based on arbitrary point

-You can see that we rotated an image around (100, 200) arbitrary point of the image.
-The process is the same as the above opencv section.
-The only changes are in the arbitrary point and angle which is 90°.
+You can see that we rotated an image around an arbitrary point (100, 200) of the image.
+The process is the same as the one described in the OpenCV section above.

 Rotating a Region of Interest (ROI)

-In image processing, the Region of Interest (ROI) refers to a specific section of an image that you want to focus on from the rest of the image.
 For example, in a facial recognition app, you may define the ROI around a person’s face, or in medical imaging, you focus on a specific bone-breaking area to highlight it.

 Code example